-Registering for Phase I of the Teacher Intern Residency
+Registering for Phase I of the Teacher Residency

-As a teacher candidate, you will not be assigned to a school and/or a cooperating teacher by the Office of Teacher Clinical Experiences for EDCI 400- Phase I of the teacher intern residency unless you pass all of the following Praxis tests:
+As a teacher candidate, you will not be assigned to a school and/or a cooperating teacher by the Office of Teacher Clinical Experiences for EDCI 400- Phase I of the teacher residency unless you have taken all of the following Praxis tests: